Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Jint/readme.txt

    =============
    RELEASE NOTES
    =============
-   Fixed a error that occurs in the strict mode when generating an error message.
+   Fixed a error that occurred during the recursive execution and evaluation of JS files.

    =============
    DOCUMENTATION